roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 and community driven.".
 LunarVIM adds a good set of default plugins to NeoVIM with configurations that will suit most people, and more importantly, it comes with all the essentials pre-configured - but also allows customisation (enabling/disabling/configuration), and extension using additional plugins.
+If you'd prefer, you can manually configure the aforementioned plugins but the rest of this article assumes that you'll be using LunarVim.

 If you'd like to know a bit more about what LunarVim includes, you can read the default plugin list which can be found